 Experiments are also planned on the International Space Station because nobody knows how some of the organisms in the MELiSSA system will grow in space.
 A series of experiments will fly Arthrospira bacteria and cultivate them in the Biolab facility in ESA’s Columbus laboratory to see how they adapt to weightlessness.

-From there, the system could be enlarged to supply oxygen to a test subject while feeding on the exhaled carbon dioxide.
+From there, the system of bacteria could be enlarged to supply oxygen to a test subject while feeding on the exhaled carbon dioxide.

 In this way MELiSSA’s recycling loop will be progressively tested in space to increase the degree of closure in the ecosystem.
-The system will become more and more self-sustained so that astronauts on future long-duration missions can reduce their dependency on supplies brought from Earth at great expense.
+The system will become more and more self-sustained so that astronauts on long-duration missions can reduce their dependency on costly supplies from Earth.